marcusvcastilho/marcusvcastilho/README.md

 This space is a simple introduction around my interests that you will probably find over here for now.

-Working  :   I'm currently working on Network Provisioning at IP.
+Working  :   I'm currently working on Network Provisioning at an ISP.
 Studying :   I'm just started Python studies for Network Automation.

 A little about me: